scilus/scil-documentation/source/tools/scilpy_dipy_tractoflow.rst

     Users: you can follow the instructions on the Github page.
 Clone the repository, install the requirements and install through the setup.py as explained.

+    Developpers: instead, you should try :bash:`python setup.py develop`

 Our nextflows
 ##############

 *What is it?*

     If you want to run many scripts, on many subjects, one way would be to prepare a bash script (.sh) to run your study.
 Ex:

     .. code-block:: bash